 - When doing frequent trailer towing. - Uses such as found in taxi, police or delivery service.

-If you do not use your vehicle under any of these conditions, the fluid and filter do not require changing.
+If you do not use your vehicle under any of these conditions, change the fluid and filter at 100,000 miles (166 000 km).

-Change engine oil and filter (or every 3 months, whichever occurs first).
-An Emission Control Service.
-(See footnote \.)
+☐ Change engine oil and filter (or every 3 months, whichever occurs first).